0xmd/Bad_IAC_demo/README.md

 ```
 aws configservice describe-config-rules
 ```
-- Access AWS Config in the Console to make sure the rule has fired - If you need to apply it again:
+- Query AWS Config to see that the rule has fired:
 ```
-aws configservice put-config-rule --config-rule file://RestrictSSH.json
-aws configservice start-config-rules-evaluation --config-rule-names restrict-ssh
+aws configservice get-compliance-details-by-config-rule --config-rule-name restricted-ssh --compliance-types NON_COMPLIANT
 ```
 - Todo: Programmatic/automated remediation of the issues